dawnl3ss/Simple-MySQL-API/README.md

 ### 📌 Usage :
 You can see an example of the way you should use the API in the <a href="https://github.com/Neptune-IT/Simple-MySQL-API/blob/main/main.c">main.c</a> file.
+You can also directly start the programe or check how to debug it with the <a href="https://github.com/Neptune-IT/Simple-MySQL-API/blob/main/start.sh">start.sh</a> file

 ```c
 #include "sql_api.c"